-This post will take you through the steps you need to take in order to enable this feature in Twitter’s mobile apps and in the desktop interface, so that you never miss important updates from people you follow.
+This post will take you through the steps you need to take in order to enable ‘Show me the best tweets first’ in Twitter’s mobile apps and in the desktop interface, so that you never miss important updates from people you follow.

 One of the things that can be annoying when using the App Store is when you are trying to find a good app and dozens of fake reviews push junk apps to the top of the search results when all you want is to find the best of the best.
 Since not all reviews are honest, it can be difficult to filter the good from the bad on your own.